antonc42/Recipes/ItalianMeatloaf.md

 ## Description

-This Italian twist on the traditional meatloaf is based on this [Italian Meatloaf](http://www.food.com/recipe/italian-meatloaf-202974) recipe.
+An Italian twist on the traditional meatloaf based on this [Italian Meatloaf](http://www.food.com/recipe/italian-meatloaf-202974) recipe.

 ## Notes

-* Note
+* Marinara sauce can be used to top the meatloaf if desired

 ### Ingredients